All things Obsidian (and ODIN )

 Obsidian Roadmap 2018

 Claus Ehrenberg, aka Blackstone, was supported by OPL to deliver a secure, encrypted messenger application (OSM) from 2017–18.
 He requested OPL to contract additional developers to port the OSM Windows 10 messenger application to Android.
 OPL supported the development of this application until the OSM project and developers took a break in February 2018.
-OPL continued working on other projects and will support future development on ODN and ODIN.
+OPL continued working on other projects and will support future development.
 This future roadmap for ODN has been suggested as a possible path for Obsidian development, including wallet development and SegWit implementation.

 Obsidian Secure Messenger